 To regenerate your secret:

-- Go to Settings > Widget.
+- Go to KB settings > Widget.

-- This will open a pop-up confirmation to ensure you want to make this change.
-As the message states, regenerating the secret will invalidate the old secret (which basically breaks your existing widget authentication until you update it to use the new secret).
+- As the message states, regenerating the secret will invalidate the old secret (which breaks your existing widget authentication until you update it to use the new secret).
+To proceed with regenerating the secret, select Regenerate.